Light curves of BSM-induced neutrino echoes in the optically-thin limit: Summary and Discussion

-Stronger probes of {\em secret} neutrino interactions can transform our understanding of the dark sector.
+Stronger probes of secret neutrino interactions can transform our understanding of the dark sector.
 An ongoing annihilation of weakly interacting massive particles so-called WIMPs to SM particles indicates possible interaction of DM and SM particles, which is the basis for direct DM detection experiments.
 There is a distinct possibility that the main portal from the SM to DM might be solely provided by neutrinos, see e.g., Ref.~\cite{Blennow:2019fhy}. ``Scotogenic'' models that generate neutrino mass through its interaction with the dark especially utilize this connection from SM to the dark sector ~\cite{Boehm:2006mi,Farzan:2012sa,Escudero:2016tzx,Escudero:2016ksa,Hagedorn:2018spx,Alvey:2019jzx,Patel:2019zky, Baumholzer19}.
 Interestingly, the heavy neutrino state proposed by these models can also describe the MiniBooNE anomaly~\cite{Bertuzzo:2018itn,Ballett:2018ynz,Ballett:2019cqp,Ballett:2019pyw}.
 Moreover, models suggesting an interaction of DM with a heavy sterile neutrino state lead to a direct annihilation of DM to neutrinos ~\cite{Profumo:2017obk,Ballett:2019pyw}.
 Provided that there exists a sizeable mixing with lighter neutrinos, DM-neutrino interaction would offer the best probe of such interaction models.
 For more discussion, see ~\cite{Blennow:2019fhy}.
 We should note that potential time delay induced by violation of fundamental symmetries were already discussed in Refs.~\cite{Wang:2016lne,Ellis:2018ogq,Boran:2018ypz,Laha:2018hsh,Wei:2018ajw}, with an emphasis on recent evidence for the coincidence of a high-energy neutrino with a flaring blazar TXS 0506+056.
 In these scenarios, the features are magnified as the neutrino energy increases.
 However, time delays induced by BSM interactions of neutrinos would be generally inversely proportional to the energy of cosmic neutrinos.
 As such, BSM searches with astrophysical neutrinos may gain sensitivity thanks to a generally higher level of flux at lower energies.
-In an upcoming study, we take advantage of this feature and investigated the opportunities offered by future neutrino detectors operating at MeV energies targeting neutrino emission from supernovae~\cite{echoMC,echoSN}.